SDLC vs STLC: What is the Difference?

 RelationshipSDLC is taken as the predecessor.STLC is taken as the successor.

-FocusThe focus of SDLC is on both complete software development and the testing process.The focus of STLC is only on the testing process.
+FocusThe focus of SDLC is on complete software development including the testing process.The focus of STLC is only on the testing process.

 PhasesThe SDLC phases are Requirement Gathering, System Analysis, Software Designing, Coding, Software Test Execution, and Deployment & maintenance.The STLC phases are Requirement Analysis, Test Planning, Designing of Test, Environment Setup, Software Test Execution, and Test Cycle Closure.